This article was updated on October 13th, 2023

 Learn more about Autoimmune diseases.

-7. Comedones (Blackheads)
+7. Comedones (blackheads)

 Comedones are what we often refer to as blackheads.
 These occur when the hair follicle becomes blocked with bacteria, dead skin cells, dirt, and oils.
 Blackheads can be secondary to other skin conditions or a stand-alone issue.
-See this picture of comedones on Animal Allergy Colorado, or the picture below:

 Photo: © Ian Brett Spiegel VMD, MHS, DACVD